-See in Glossary window under Services.
+See in Glossary window of the Unity Editor.

 To use UDP, your game must have a UDP client, including UDP client ID.
 This identifies your game on the UDP service.
 The ID is generated when you create a game on UDP and you must link it to your Unity project.
 To unlink a Unity project from a UDP client, remove the Unity project ID from the Integration Information section in the UDP console.

 The UDP package contains a sandbox environment that acts as a test store for your UDP games.
 When you implement the UDP SDK in your game, your UDP build can then use the sandbox as a test environment.
 Before you can submit your game to the real stores, you must test your game in the sandbox to verify that your UDP and IAP (if applicable) implementation works properly.

 Sandbox testing helps you to identify any issues that arise during your initial UDP implementation.
 Unresolved problems could prevent UDP repacking your game for stores, or cause UDP to repack the game with the existing problems.
 This could result in stores rejecting your game or players being unable to complete transactions.

 In-app purchases (IAP) let you sell content to players from inside your game.
 You only need to implement your in-app purchases via UDP.
 UDP then automatically repacks your game into store-specific builds.